Richie Barnett: Playing career

-After his NRL career ended, he played for the London Broncos in the Super League until 2002, and later Hull F.C.
-(Heritage № 1003) in 2003-04.
+After his NRL career ended, he played for the London Broncos in the Super League until 2002, and later Hull F.C. in 2003-04.

 Later years

 He currently works as a broadcaster for SKY Network Television.

 Health

 In the early 21st century, Barnett developed ME/CFS and has said that the condition was the reason for his retirement.
 In July 2015, he described himself as 80% recovered.
 In 2000, he sustained a facial injury during a match and had to have surgery that involved having 10 plates inserted into his skull.
 He has stated that he would rather go through that surgery again, than live with ME/CFS once more.
 He is the face of the Associated New Zealand ME Society (ANZMES).